chyavan-mc/STA-380/Solutions.md

 # 8. The Reuters corpus

-## Objective: To build two separate models for predicting the author of an article on the basis of that article’s textual content.The first part of this exercise derives a lot of its content from NaiveBayes.R which was discussed in class.
-To start with let’s create the reader file
+## Objective: To build two separate models for predicting the author of an article on the basis of that article’s textual content.The first part of this exercise derives a lot of its content from `NaiveBayes.R`, that was discussed in class.
+To start with, let’s create the reader file

-read test file
+Read the test file

 ``` r
 readerPlain = function(fname){readPlain(elem=list(content=readLines(fname)),